Reporter Outreach Logo

 Where we fit

 Reporter Outreach operates the editorial/reactive model.
-We monitor journalist platforms daily and pitch your executives as expert sources for stories already being written — across technology, SaaS, cybersecurity, and healthtech.
-Services start at $3,000/mo for 7 editorial placements (DR 75+ average).
+We monitor journalist platforms daily and pitch your executives as expert sources for stories already being written — across SaaS and other tech verticals.
+The Foundational tier starts at $430/placement for 7 editorial placements per month (DR 75+ average).
 See our agency comparison for how we stack up.

 Tech PR for Startups vs. Enterprise